enefce/AndroidLibrary-GPR-KDSL/README.md

 ------------
-## Using a library from the GitHub Package Registry
+## Using a library from the GitHub Packages
-> Currently the GitHub Package Registry requires us to Authenticate to download an Android Library (Public or Private) hosted on the GitHub Package Registry.
+> Currently the GitHub Packages requires us to Authenticate to download an Android Library (Public or Private) hosted on the GitHub Packages.
 This might change for future releases

 > Steps 1 and 2 can be skipped if already followed while publishing a library